Liam Neeson filmography

 Liam Neeson is an Irish actor.
 Neeson has had an extensive career in film, television and stage.
 He made his professional acting debut playing Jesus Christ in the film Pilgrim's Progress (1978).
 That same year he acted in the BBC anthology series Play for Today (1978).
 A few years later he made his stage debut in the Brian Friel play Translations (1980).
-He earned notoriety for his early roles as Gawain in the John Boorman medieval fantasy film Excalibur (1981), Charles Churchill in the Roger Donaldson historical drama The Bounty (1984), Father John Fielding in the Roland Joffé religious epic The Mission (1986), and a charming writer in the Woody Allen romantic comedy-drama Husbands and Wives (1992).
+He earned notoriety for his early roles as Gawain in the John Boorman medieval fantasy film Excalibur (1981), Charles Churchill in the Roger Donaldson historical drama The Bounty (1984), Father John Fielding in the Roland Joffé religious epic The Mission (1986), a conflicted and caring Christian Brother in the bleak tragic film Lamb (1986), and a charming writer in the Woody Allen romantic comedy-drama Husbands and Wives (1992).

-Neeson gained prominence and acclaim for his leading role of Oskar Schindler in the Steven Spielberg's holocaust epic drama film Schindler's List (1993).
+Neeson gained prominence with his first successful lead role in Darkman, and acclaim for his leading role of Oskar Schindler in the Steven Spielberg's holocaust epic drama film Schindler's List (1993).
 He established himself as a leading man in a string of prestige films playing the title role of the romance drama Ethan Frome (1993), a town doctor in the drama film Nell (1994), the starring role in the historical drama Michael Collins (1996), and Jean Valjean in the costume drama Les Misérables (1998).
-He expanded his career gaining worldwide attention for his roles in franchise films such as Qui-Gon Jinn in the George Lucas space opera film Star Wars: Episode I – The Phantom Menace (1999), Henri Ducard / Ra's al Ghul in the Christopher Nolan superhero film Batman Begins (2005), Aslan the Lion in the The Chronicles of Narnia series (2005–2010), and Zeus in Clash of the Titans (2010).
+He expanded his career gaining worldwide attention for his roles in franchise films such as Qui-Gon Jinn in the George Lucas space opera film Star Wars: Episode I – The Phantom Menace (1999), Henri Ducard / Ra's al Ghul in the Christopher Nolan superhero film Batman Begins (2005), Aslan the Lion in The Chronicles of Narnia series (2005–2010), and Zeus in Clash of the Titans (2010).
 He also acted in the Martin Scorsese historical epic Gangs of New York (2002), the British romantic comedy Love Actually (2003) and the historical drama Kinsey (2004).